Murugan Temple, Thiruparankundram

 Since there have happened such important events, Murugan Temple in Thiruparankundram became one of the most revered shrines in Tamil Nadu.
-Up to this day Tamil people readily marry here.
-Especially many pairs get married in festival of marriage – Pankuni Uttiram – in late March.
+Up to this day, Tamil people readily marry here.
+Especially many pairs get married in a festival of marriage – Pankuni Uttiram – in late March.

-Temple leads very active religious life with numerous festivities and Thiruparankundram for most part of the year is teeming with life.
+Temple leads very active religious life with numerous festivities and Thiruparankundram for the most part, of the year, is teeming with life.

-As if there is not enough importance and reverance, on the top of hill there is also a Muslim shrine devoted to Sekunder – Alexander the Great!
+As if there is not enough importance and reverence, on the top of the hill there is also a Muslim shrine devoted to Sekunder – Alexander the Great!
 Local Muslims consider that Alexander the Great was the friend of King Murugan.
 Thus Thiruparankundram is a place where both Hindu and Muslims go well along.

 Short history of the temple

 According to another tale King Harichandra worshipped Shiva from this hillock and gained eternal wisdom.
 Thus he built a temple here – temple was complete with Praharams (ambulatories), walls, Gopurams (gate towers) and steps.

 The "real history" (who can differentiate myths and reality in Indian past?) of the temple may start with the 8th century AD when Pandya rulers built rock-cut temple.

 Later, during the reign of Nayaks of Madurai (1559 – 1736 AD) the temple was supplemented with beautiful gopurams and beautified.
 There was built extensive and beautiful front part (mugha mandapam) with 48 ornate pillars carved during the rule of Pandya and Nayaks.